OKO.press: Creation

-OKO.press was founded in June 2016, through the Fundacja Ośrodek Kontroli Obywatelskiej "OKO" editors originating from the Polish media company Agora, as a non-profit investigative journalism website.
+OKO.press was founded in June 2016, through the Fundacja Ośrodek Kontroli Obywatelskiej "OKO" editors originating from the Polish media company Agora, as a non-profit investigative journalism website, with initial funding provided in form of grants by Stefan Batory Foundation.
 The founding chief editor was Piotr Pacewicz, former deputy chief editor of Gazeta Wyborcza and the founding deputy chief editor Bianka Mikołajewska, formerly of Gazeta Wyborcza and Polityka.
 OKO.press journalists initially included journalists from Gazeta Wyborcza, Polityka, TVN, and from the Agora regional news station Tok FM.
 The website is financed through individual donations and grants.
 In 2019, its income consisted of 80% individual donations and 20% grants.
 93% of the readers are from Poland, the rest are mainly from Germany, Great Britain and the United States.

 Editorial line

 OKO.press describes its aims as investigative journalism, fact-checking of public debate, and stimulating discussion of important themes in the Internet.
 It states that it promotes democratic values, human rights and government transparency.
 OKO.press says that it follows twelve fact-checking principles modelled on the United States project PolitiFact.
 According to Jarosław Kurski, OKO.press was created in the context of a government that was successively removing checks and balances that protected citizens' rights and state institutions from government oppression, and it was intended to be independent of political parties and independent of the Committee for the Defence of Democracy.

 OKO.Press has debunked far-right conspiracy theories on Islam in Europe.
 Academic historian and OKO.press commentator Adam Leszczyński debunked far-right politician Robert Winnicki's comments on Islamic colonisation in 2016.
 In 2017, deputy editor Bianka Mikołajewska fact-checked a right-wing commentator Tomasz Łysiak's statements that the national independence march did not have tens of thousands of far-right extremists and fascists marching.
 On review of photographic evidence, Mikołajewska debunked Łysiak's statement, showing significant prevalence of far-right slogans and symbols such as the Nazi flag, Polish eagle, and celtic cross.
 These two instances of debunking far-right propaganda on Islam exhibits an association with peace journalism.

-OKO.press has been including on Duke University Reporters’ Lab list of fact checkers.
-Widely popular in Poland, in 2020 it was ranked seventh amongst the most authoritative web portals, and first within the new online brands.
+In 2019, OKO.press was included in the "Duke University Reporters' Lab" list of Polish fact-checker media, along with Demagog.
+In 2020, it was ranked as the seventh most authoritative Polish web portal.

+Ground News categorises OKO.press as left-wing.

+Notable coverage

+The European Journalism Centre (EJC) described OKO.press coverage of the COVID-19 pandemic as providing daily coverage on infection statistics and in reporting on constitutional restrictions, workers' rights, and a leaked government proposal to introduce a 60-hour working week and providing "fact check articles debunking false statements by top Polish politicians".
+EJC described the COVID-19 coverage as playing a role in extending OKO.press's audience.